MaryAnneLee/zero-waste-design/README.md

 ### Wireframes

-I didn´t use any Wireframes this time because it wasn´t enough time to learn another new thing at this point.
+I didn´t use any Wireframes because there wasn´t enough time to learn another new thing at this point.
 Instead I went old school and used pen and papper.

 ## Features

-Zero waste design is a website with three pages.
+Zero waste design is a website with four pages.
+Three of the pages are accessible from the navigation menu.
 - Home page, with information about zero waste design and the material that is used.
 - Portfolio, with images of items that was created with fabric scraps.
 - Workshops, with dates and sign up form.
+The fourth page is a thank you page thats is shown when a user submits the form on the workshop page.

 ### General features on each page

 All pages have
 - A responsive navigation bar and the logo at the top.
 - A footer which contains social media icon links.

 ### Future Implementations